imfap1/Music-Data-Explorer/README.md

 - Data retrieval from the Spotify API.
 - Data analysis and visualization using Python and relevant libraries.
-To address the requirement for clearer separation and understanding of the key features, we can restructure the "Key Features" section to make it more distinct and easier to comprehend.
-Here's an improved version:

 ## Key Features